STAFF SERGEANT CLAYTON EDWARD BROCH, U.S. ARMY AIR FORCE

 CLAYTON E. BROCH MISSING IN ACTION

 Staff Sergeant Clayton E. Broch, 24, son of Mr. and Mrs. Charles E. Broch of Weston, was reported today as missing by the War Department since June 13.
 The Weston lad was a gunner and assistant radio operator on “Sweet 17”, a Flying Fortress operating out of North Africa.
-Mrs. Broch, Weston correspondent for The Hour, received a letter yesterday from her son dated June 12.
+Mrs. Broch, Weston’s correspondent for The Hour, received a letter yesterday from her son dated June 12.
 He apparently was missing after a flight the following day.
 Sergeant Broch entered the service in October 1941.
 After service with the Medical Corps, he transferred to the Air Corps and graduated last Fall from the Las Vegas, Nevada Gunnery School.
 He has been overseas since April.

 Correction to the previous article published June 26, 1943

 The report that Staff Sergeant Clayton E. Broch was reported missing in the African area should have read in the European area.
 He has been stationed in England since the middle of April.
-He was with the Eighth Army Air Force, and probably was lost in the mass raid over Kiel, Germany which took place on June 13 when 26 Fortresses failed to return.
+He was with the Eighth Army Air Force and probably was lost in the mass raid over Kiel, Germany, which took place on June 13 when 26 Fortresses failed to return.

 From The Westport Town Crier newspaper, unknown date